aarikpokras/aarikpokras/README.md

 You can collaborate with me on AarikOS! 👉👈

 You can reach me at aarik@searchme.one

+Or, if you're shy, you can just click this link: [link](https://forms.gle/rDfKwLMueMp5WZBP7)
 <!--
 **aarikpokras/aarikpokras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.